 Management develops the assumptions used in the recoverability analysis based on its knowledge of active contracts, current and future expectations of the demand for a particular asset and historical experience, as well as information received from third party industry sources.
-The factors considered in estimating the undiscounted cash flows are impacted by changes in future periods due to changes in contracted lease rates, terminal service, and freight rail rates, residual values, economic conditions, technology, demand for a particular asset type and other factors.
+The factors considered in estimating the undiscounted cash flows are impacted by changes in future periods due to changes in contracted lease rates, terminal service, and freight rail rates, residual values, economic conditions, technology, demand for a particular asset type and other factors

 Goodwill- Goodwill includes the excess of the purchase price over the fair value of the net tangible and intangible assets associated with the acquisition of Jefferson Terminal and Transtar.
-The carrying amount of goodwill was approximately \$257.1 million and \$122.7 million as of December 31, 2021 and 2020, respectively.
-The goodwill amounts as of December 31, 2020 related to the Jefferson reporting unit.
-The increase in 2021 reflects our acquisition of Transtar.
+The carrying amount of goodwill was approximately \$239.9 million, \$122.7 million and \$122.6 million as of September 30, 2021 (unaudited) and December 31, 2020 and 2019, respectively.